-An AP MLD might take into account the information provided by associated non-AP MLDs in the Frequency Separation For STR subfield in their transmitted Multi-Link elements when the AP MLD intends to set up BSSs or switch the BSS operating channel of one or more of the setup links with those non-AP MLDs.
+An AP MLD may (#7627) take into account the information provided by associated non-AP MLDs in the Frequency Separation For STR subfield in their transmitted Multi-Link elements when the AP MLD intends to set up new (#7856) BSSs or switch the BSS operating channel of one or more of the setup links with those non-AP MLDs.

-NOTE 2—The non-AP MLD ensures that the minimum frequency separation indicated in the Frequency Separation For STR subfield starts from the frequency edge of the maximum supported bandwidth indicated in the EHT Capabilities element of each link.
+NOTE 2—The non-AP MLD ensures that the minimum frequency separation indicated in the Frequency Separation For STR subfield starts from the frequency edge of the maximum supported bandwidth of each link. (#7628)

-The ability of a non-AP MLD to perform STR on a pair of setup links may change after multi-link setup.
-The non-AP MLD may use a Management frame on any enabled link to inform the AP MLD about the ability change to perform STR.
+The ability of a non-AP MLD to perform STR operation (#4474)on a pair of setup links may change after multi-link setup.
+The non-AP MLD may use a Management frame on any enabled link to inform the AP MLD about the ability change to perform STR operation. (#4474)

 NOTE 3—The ability might change due to an AP switching BSS operating channels of one or more of the setup links with the non-AP MLD.

-If dot11EHTBaselineFeaturesImplementedOnly equals to true,

-An NSTR soft AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic variant Multi-Link element to a value equals to 1.

-An NSTR soft AP MLD shall set the NSTR Link Pair Present subfield value to 1 in a STA Control field that corresponds to link ID i, where 0  i  15 .
+(#6313, 6314)

 End of change